 - Second, quarter the tomatillos, cut the poblanos and jalapeño in half, remove the seeds and stems, and cut the onion into wedges.

-- Next, place the veggies on an unlined sheet pan along with the unpeeled garlic cloves.
+- Next, place the veggies on a sheet pan along with the unpeeled garlic cloves.
 Broil, turning once for about 10 minutes.

-- Last, once cool, toss all the ingredients, along with the salt, cilantro, and lime into a blender or food processor and give it a whirl.
+- Last, once cool, toss all the ingredients into a blender or food processor and give it a whirl.

 Pour the salsa verde into Mason jars and use within a few days or freeze for longer storage.